lgactna/thesis-compile/md/_FSIDI submission.md

 Forensic datasets have long included core outputs and individual artifacts well before the development of AKF and other synthesizers; there is limited value in a forensic scenario without anything to analyze.
 Various forms of ground truth have also long been a part of forensic datasets in multiple forms; some educational datasets include PDF answer keys, while some research datasets have been labeled in a structured format to include metadata about the dataset.

 However, less common are detailed instructions to build the overall scenario.
 Manually constructed datasets rarely describe the actions taken to create a scenario in detail; for example, the educational M57-Patents scenario built by Woods et al. [@woodsCreatingRealisticCorpora2011] provides an instructor PDF with a high-level timeline of actions taken in English.
 This detail is sufficient for educational purposes but is too imprecise to guarantee that others following this timeline will construct the disk image in the same manner as intended.
-As described in **39.1 - Introduction#1.3.4 - Challenges in developing synthetic datasets**, non-determinism can be acceptable and even desirable in educational contexts but is less desirable for tool validation and research.
+Non-determinism can be acceptable and even desirable in education contexts, but it is less desirable for tool validation and research.

 Even rarer in manually constructed datasets is the inclusion of a base image representing the machine's state before any actions are performed.
 This may be attributable to both copyright concerns and a perception that knowledge of the operating system alone is sufficient to rebuild the base image; while it is true that setting up a virtual machine is straightforward, any need for human interpretation introduces a source of non-determinism that could be eliminated.